Publications

 International Journal of Forecasting, 2024

-We proposed a novel method for forecasting network time series that occur in graphs or networks.
+We propose a novel method for forecasting network time series that occur in graphs or networks.
 Our approach is based on a spectral graph wavelet transform (SGWT) that provides the localized behavior of graph signals around each node.
 The proposed method improves forecasting performance over other existing methods.
 In particular, the advantages of the proposed method stand out when signals observed on a graph are inhomogeneous or non-stationary.
+We demonstrate the strength of the proposed approach through real-world data analysis.
+This analysis uses two network time series datasets: the daily number of people getting on and off the Seoul Metropolitan Subway, and daily Covid-19 confirmed cases reported in South Korea.
+We further conduct a simulation study to evaluate the effectiveness of the proposed method.

 Kyusoon Kim, Hee-Seok Oh, Minsu Park